trippleflux/nxscripts/nxsdk/trunk/readme.txt

     - Source code is located in src\lib\.

   resolve.exe
-    - Example application, demonstrates how to resolve users and groups.
+    - Example application, demonstrates how to resolve names and IDs.
     - Source code is located in src\resolve\.

   who.exe